XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/basic-data-types.md

 Some fields, such as the destination `Amount` of a [Payment transaction][], can be either type.
 Some fields only accept XRP specifically, such as the `Fee` field ([transaction cost](transaction-cost.html)).

 XRP is specified as a string containing an integer number of "drops" of XRP, where 1 million drops equals 1 XRP.
-Issued currencies are instead specified as an object with fields for the decimal amount, currency code, and issuer.
+Tokens are instead specified as an object with fields for the decimal amount, currency code, and issuer.
 For example:

 - **XRP** - To specify an `Amount` field with a value of 13.1 XRP:

         "Amount": "13100000"

-- **Issued Currency** - To specify an `Amount` field with a value of 13.1 FOO issued by or to `rf1B...`:
+- **Token** - To specify an `Amount` field with a value of 13.1 FOO issued by or to `rf1B...`:

         "Amount": {
             "value": "13.1",